Christoph16478/iq/iq_java.md

 **Tell some List of Sprint Boot Actuator EndPoints**

-Ans: Some of Spring Boot Actuator End Point are:
+Some of Spring Boot Actuator End Point are:

-auditevents: This endpoint Exposes the audit events information for the current application.
+*auditevents*: This endpoint Exposes the audit events information for the current application.
-beans: Displays the list of all the Spring beans of application.
+*beans*: Displays the list of all the Spring beans of application.
-health: Display the health information of spring boot application.
+*health*: Display the health information of spring boot application.
-caches: Exposes the all available caches.
+*caches*: Exposes the all available caches.
-env: Exposes the  all properties from Spring’s ConfigurableEnvironment.
+*env*: Exposes the  all properties from Spring’s ConfigurableEnvironment.
-metrics: It Shows the ‘metrics’ information for the current application.
+*metrics*: It Shows the ‘metrics’ information for the current application.

 There are some more Spring Actuator endpoints are loggers, mappings, sessions, shutdown, flyway, conditions, etc

 ----